stetsmando/pi-camera/README.md

 _Note: This was written with the intent of NOT being a hand holding library, but rather just give you access to execute commands on the camera in a flexible way._

+## Want to Contribute or Help Out?
+Feel free to head over to the GitHub page for Pi-Camera and submit comments, issues, pulls, and whatever else you'd like.
+I plan on adding features as I need them for my own projects so if something isn't happening fast enough for you why not fix it? (:

 ## Installation
 ```javascript
 // NPM 5